Menu Close

 Diagnosing Tongue Tie

-After doing Jessica’s self assessment routine from the webinar Tongue Tie in Singers, you might start to wonder whether you have a tongue tie.
+You now might start to wonder whether you have a tongue tie.
 Or maybe your voice teacher / vocal coach has pointed it out to you already.
 However, a definitive diagnosis requires a professional evaluation, often by an Ear Nose Throat doctor, orofacial / myofunctional specialist or a speech-language pathologist.
 They will assess the range of motion of your tongue and the presence of any restrictive tissue.

 It’s important to be aware of the fact that many health professionals may not be up-to-date with the latest knowledge about tongue tie, which can lead to it being dismissed.
 This means that you might have to advocate strongly for yourself.
 Look for a specialist who is well-versed in the most current understanding and treatments for tongue tie to ensure you receive the best care.